Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

 The rules are found in 2 files:

 - _.eslintrc.lombiq-base.js_: This file contains Lombiq overrides for the [airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base) rules.
 You can find the file [here](../config/.eslintrc.lombiq-base.js).
-- _.eslintrc.js_: In this file you can override the above Lombiq rules, or define your own [ESLint configuration](https://eslint.org/docs/latest/user-guide/configuring/configuration-files) altogether.
+- _.eslintrc.js_: In this file you can override the above Lombiq rules, or define your own [ESLint configuration](https://eslint.org/docs/latest/user-guide/configuring/configuration-files) altogether by removing the reference to _.eslintrc.lombiq-base.js_.

+The _.eslintrc.js_ file will automatically be created in your project during the first build.
+Please open it and adjust the path to _.eslintrc.lombiq-base.js_ according to your solution's directory structure.

+### Using a solution-wide configuration

+> ℹ This option only works when using Node.js Extensions from a submodule, **not** from the NuGet package.

-The _.eslintrc.js_ file initially extends _.eslintrc.lombiq-base.js_ from the Node.js Extensions `npm` package.
-If you're using this project from a [submodule](../../Readme.md#as-a-git-submodule), that file will automatically be created in your project during the first build.
-Should you prefer to use a global _.eslintrc.js_ file for your whole solution, you can instruct Node.js Extensions to create that file in the location specified by the MSBuild property `<NodeJsExtensionsGlobalESLintConfigurationDirectory>`.
+In order to use a global _.eslintrc.js_ file for your whole solution, you can instruct Node.js Extensions to create that file in the location specified by the MSBuild property `<NodeJsExtensionsGlobalESLintConfigurationDirectory>`.
 This property is easiest added in a _Directory.Build.props_ file in your solution's root directory as follows:

 ```xml
 <NodeJsExtensionsGlobalESLintConfigurationDirectory>$(MSBuildThisFileDirectory)</NodeJsExtensionsGlobalESLintConfigurationDirectory>
 ```

-> ℹ Please edit _.eslintrc.js_ once it has been created, and adjust the path to _.eslintrc.lombiq-base.js_ according to your solution's directory structure.

 Details on rules can be found in the [ESLint documentation](https://eslint.org/docs/latest/rules/).